Skip to content

 Which taxes are modeled today?

-Federal tax is modeled for all filers.
-State income tax is modeled for all 50 states and DC, including no-income-tax states.
-Detailed bracket and deduction rules are implemented where states tax income.
-Results are planning approximations, not tax filings, and some state edge rules are simplified.
+FERSCalc estimates federal tax for all filers and includes a 2025 state income-tax planning baseline for all 50 states and DC, including no-income-tax states.
+These are not tax filings or independently certified state rules; future-law estimates and state edge rules remain simplified.
 For per-state FERS, TSP, and Social Security treatment, use the State Tax Guide.
+For model scope and assumptions, use Assumptions & Coverage.

 Can couples use FERSCalc together?